 Meet The Team

-I’m a former chair of Reading Interfaith Group, prompted to involve myself one more by there still being a job to do.
-It’s a wonderful privilege to be living in the vibrant multi-faith, multicultural community of Reading where there is so strong a tradition of religious toleration.
+I’m the current and former chair of Reading Interfaith Group, prompted to involve myself one more by there still being a job to do.
+It’s a wonderful privilege to be living in the vibrant multi-faith, multicultural community of Reading where we have so strong a tradition of religious toleration.
 We are so privileged to be here.
-I see we have a responsibility and an opportunity to set an example of friendship and peaceful pilgrimage for communities so much less fortunate than our own.
+I have learned so much from my involvement in the Reading Interfaith Group.
+There have been many times when I have felt so privileged to experience such kindness and generosity from our supporters.
+For the future, I see we have a responsibility and an opportunity to set an example of friendship and peaceful pilgrimage for communities so much less fortunate than our own.

 Dr Carol Boulter